hin522/coding-test/tx-record/README.md

 # Tx Record
 A simple Java command line application to analyse financial transaction records.
 It takes a list of transactions from a comma separated CSV file.

-The application allows user to query the relative balance for an account within a given time ranges.
+The application allows user to query the relative balance for an account within a given time range.

 ## CSV format
 [txId],[accountId],[fromAccountId],[toAccountId],[dateTime: dd/MM/yyyy hh:mm:ss],[amount],[paymentType: PAYMENT | REVERSAL],[relatedTxId]